LambdaLabsML/distributed-training-guide/06-tensor-parallel/README.md

 Note that this can only really be applied to certain modules, but most of the modules in an LLM work with it.

-## First: ensure all GPUs on a node get the same input
+## Ensure all GPUs on a node get the same input

 Since we are splitting computation across GPUs, that means all the GPUs we are splitting over need to receive the same input.
 That is why the global batch size is reduced.

 First we are going to create our device mesh.
-This doesn't do anything on its own, but we will be passing this object to other APIs.
+A device mesh is just a way to view your devices in an N-dimensional way.
+So if you have 8 GPUs, you could organize it into a device mesh like `(2, 2, 2)`, or `(2, 4)`, or `(4, 2)` or even things like `(1, 8)`.

+The reason this is helpful is because we are going to name these dimensions, much like we do with tensor dimensions.
+Similar to how we have a batch and sequence dimension, for our device mesh we are going to have a data parallel and tensor parallel dimension.

 ```python
 gpus_on_node = torch.cuda.device_count()